If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 • changes they have made or will make

-• available supports, including cultural supports, which are needed for te tamaiti to remain in the home, how these would be acheived and who would ensure this happens.
+• available supports, including cultural supports, which are needed for te tamaiti or rangatahi to remain in the home, how these would be achieved and who would ensure this happens.

-While a caregiver is under investigation, no new tamariki can be placed with the caregiver.
+While a caregiver is under investigation, no new tamariki or rangatahi can be placed with the caregiver.

 Working with Māori: Te Toka Tūmoana